 "We’re using Azure Front Door with a number of clients that have multi-region websites," says Oliver Picton, head of technical at Enjoy Digital.
 "Among other things, it enables you to route users to the most performant application, ensure users get routed to a working application (so fail over to a working endpoint when one fails) and protect your application against DDoS attacks.

 "You can also use Azure Front Door to rewrite URLs, route users based on URL and filter traffic to your application based on country.
 It’s an incredibly powerful service and we love it."
+Make sure your website is working for you with our list of top web hosting services.

 This content originally appeared in net magazine.